ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Software setup

+TODO: rewrite or redo this section
+TODO: converting vmware image from virtual box image?

 To connect and use ChipWhisperer device and analyze power traces, you need ChipWhisperer software installed on your machine.
 There is 3 different ways to do that, choose the one that suits you best.

 * Option 1: We recommend that you use preconfigured virtual machine image (VMWare) of this laboratory exercise.
 It has everything installed and all scripts set ready.
 To get image, follow instructions at main page of this course.